MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/ssm.md

 - Patch Baselines:
     - Defines which patches should and should not be installed on an instance
     - We have the ability to create custom Patch Baselines
-    - Patches can be auto-approved withing days of their release
+    - Patches can be auto-approved within days of their release
     - By default, only critical patches and security patches are installed
 - Patch Groups:
     - We can associate a set of instances with a specific Patch Baseline
-    - Instances should defined with the tag key `Patch Group`
+    - Instances should be defined with the tag key `Patch Group`
     - An instance can only be part of one Patch Group
     - A Patch Group can only be registered with one Patch Baseline
 - Patch Baseline types: